Faces of Ruskin Exhibition

 Alan Mynall has been living and painting in and around Oxford for thirty five years and has been a member of the Oxford Art Society for most of that time.
 He studied Graphics at Bristol in the late sixties.
 When he isn't painting portraits, he paints trees, and vice versa.
 See more at www.mynall.co.uk

-*This is Barbara, she is still working on her portraits of Kieron Winters, Warden at Ruskin College and Chris Wilkes former Ruskin College Principal.
+*This is Barbara and on the right hand side are sneak peaks of her portraits of Kieron Winters, former student and now Warden at Ruskin College and Chris Wilkes Ruskin College Principal and General Secretary.

 Barbara is Polish by birth and British since 1974.
 She took up oil painting in 2006 after she retired from her academic career as a theoretical linguist and cognitive technologist.